 SURGERY OPEN SCIENCE seeks original, high quality basic and clinical science submissions and timely, rigorous review manuscripts in the broad field of general surgery; these submissions should be of interest to an international audience.
 Case reports and book reviews are not accepted by the journal.

 SURGERY OPEN SCIENCE strives for a fast, detailed reviewing process, aiming to return the first decision in less than 30 days from submission.
 Rapid online manuscript publication will follow acceptance.
-Authors are encouraged to submit original data for review.The Article Processing fee is $1400 for 2018 and 2019 (discounted from the full fee of $2000) and payable upon article acceptance.
-Authors from Hinari countries and authors with limited resources may be offered additional discounts and waivers by the Editor.
-In addition, the Publisher has agreements with selected societies with discounts for members.
+Authors are encouraged to submit original data for review.All manuscripts should be submitted online at https://www.editorialmanager.com/SOPEN.
+Please note: To verify originality, your article may be checked by the originality detection service Crossref Similarity Check

-The Journal has a double-blind reviewing process.
+The Journal has a single-blind reviewing process.
 Two or more referees are asked to review each article.
 Acceptance for publication is based on originality, significance, and scientific merit; these manuscripts should further the knowledge and practice of surgery.
 Revisions may be made to add clarity and understanding without altering the meaning and to follow a consistent editorial approach by SURGERY OPEN SCIENCE.
+The Editor is responsible for the final decision regarding acceptance or rejection of articles.
+The Editor's decision is final.
+More information on types of peer review.
+Editors are not involved in decisions about papers which they written themselves or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
+Any such submission is subject to all of the journal's usual procedures, with peer review handled independently of the relevant editor and their research groups.

 Online manuscript submission